syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-document/Apply-picture-background-to-document).

-## Hide background in print layout view
+## Hide background in the print layout view

-You can show or hide background colors and images in print layout view of Word document using `DisplayBackgrounds` API.
+You can show or hide background colors and images in the print layout view of Word document using the `DisplayBackgrounds` API.

-The following code example shows how to hide background in print layout view of Word document.
+The following code example shows how to hide the background in print layout view of Word document.

 {% tabs %}